 Edward M. Downer Elementary School

-- Edward M. Downer Elementary School's student population of 609 students has declined by 10% over five school years.
+- Edward M. Downer Elementary School's student population of 626 students has stayed relatively flat over five school years.

 - The teacher population of 25 teachers has stayed relatively flat over five school years.

 |Total Classroom Teachers||25 teachers|

 - Edward M. Downer Elementary School is ranked within the bottom 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 25:1 has stayed the same over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|